devmount/SongDrive/frontend/README.md

 2. Install all dependencies

     ```bash
-    cd SongDrive
+    cd SongDrive/frontend
     npm install
     ```

-3. Set up the backend, which provides authentication and data storage via Amberbase — see the [backend docs](../backend/README.md) for setup instructions
+3. Set up the backend, which provides authentication and data storage via [Amberbase](https://github.com/amberbase/amberbase) — see the [backend docs](../backend/README.md) for setup instructions.

 4. Now your app is ready to be launched.
-Either start the development server with hot reload at `localhost:5173` ...
+Create an optimized production build with minification.
+All build files can be found in the `backend/dist` directory.

     ```bash
-    npm run dev
-    ```

-5. ... or create an optimized production build with minification.
-All build files can be found in the `dist` directory.

-    ```bash
     npm run build
     ```

-6. (optional) You can import demo content if you don't like to start from scratch.
-First download the [demo data file](./demo.import.json) from the repository.
-Sign in to SongDrive with your admin user, go to Settings > Import, select the downloaded demo file and import it.
-You can now have a look at 8 public domain songs, one demo setlist, several song tags, English and German languages and an additional test user.
+5. You can now access the app under <http://localhost:3333>

+6. (optional) An import of demo content with public domain songs is planned.